The Roof Rat

 Roof Rats Habits and Biology

-The Roof Rats become sexually mature in just a couple months.
-They have 4-6 litters per year with 4-8 pups per litter.
+- The Roof Rats become sexually mature in just a couple months.
+Females become sexually mature in 68-90 days with 5-8 pups per litter.
+They have 4-6 litters per year.

-Because the Roof Rats climb well, common nesting sites are above the ground.
+- Because the Roof Rats climb well, common nesting sites are above the ground.
 They will nest in trees, attics, voids along the roof line, and in ceilings.
 Like squirrels, they enter homes and are found in attics.
-If their population grows, they can be found in burrows.
+In the absence of Norway rats or if their population grows, they can be found in burrows or piles of rocks.

-Peak times for Roof Rat activity is at dawn or dusk; they are nocturnal.
-If heard during the day, the population is large.
+- Peak times for Roof Rat activity is at dawn or dusk; they are nocturnal.
+If they are heard during the day, the population is large.